d-nishi/solutions/cd with pulumi and gitlab on amazon eks.md

 **Step 1:** Create the pulumi stack "sample-IAM" and set stack tag "key:value" = "environment:dev".

 We update the `index.ts` file with the relevant code block as shown below and run `pulumi up `.
-We then initialize a new stack tag “key:value" = "environment:prod" and run  `pulumi up` with the same `index.ts` file.

 ```
 $ pulumi new aws-typescript --dir pulumi/sample-iam/dev

 ```

+Let's run  `pulumi up` with the following `index.ts` file.

 ```
-$ cat index.ts

 import * as aws from "@pulumi/aws";